 Ideations and concept presentations are one of the touchpoints where an extra concept regarding sustainability can be pushed.
 Simple ideas like, replacing plastics with sustainable alternatives, bargaining for an extra screw to make it repairable, skeletal forms with less material can prove to be highly effective.
 Putting a face to your ideas with a concept rather than words will capture someone’s attention in the decision-making roles.

 The concept of getting more value out of the same physical thing is dematerialization.
 This can be a win-win situation for the client.
 At the point of presenting a concept (which already solves the problem it was meant to), ask yourself, „what else can it do?“ You can point it out and emphasize it with an additional slide during your presentation.
 You are essentially tapping into additional services your product can provide, and who would not like to see that!

 Your teammates might have a very different way of approaching sustainability during the project.
 Looking at sustainability as a persona during the initial phases of design with a set of requirements and wishes could help align everyone.
 This enables us to formulate the already familiar design process towards sustainability and not to lose focus.

 It is a small exercise where you define what you will end up with the current design (aka waste).
 By having this foresight, it becomes more efficient to integrate this waste in the following phases of development.

 5. Framing current voices

-In the current design process, there are already certain decisions which might be taken for economical reasons but also help the environment.
+In the current design process, there are already certain decisions that might be taken for economical reasons but also help the environment.
 Decisions to reduce material, reduce production rejects, etc. also relate to reducing waste.
-These decisions are the stories which you can rephrase telling a sustainability story.
+These decisions are the stories that you can rephrase telling a sustainability story.
 These stories matter, these stories are the heart of changing attitudes.

 We all believe a sustainable world is possible, and now we want to make it happen.
 I hope these tips help you in using your knowledge to make the transition real.